• Skip to primary navigation

 Quick and easy to prepare.
 Celery stalks are easy to peel and cut into strips or matchsticks.
 It takes almost no time to prepare celery sticks, and they can last up to two weeks in the fridge.

 Delicious snack.
-Peeled and cut celery stalks make great snacks on their own, paired with hummus, your favorite salad dressing, or even peanut or almond butter.
+Peeled and cut celery stalks make great snacks on their own, paired with hummus, our homemade spinach pesto, your favorite salad dressing, or even peanut or almond butter.

 Perfect for little hands!
 We love popping celery sticks into our kids' lunches, and they go great with cucumber slices and carrot sticks.